 Find Georgetown Office Space for Rent

-Founded more than 50 years before Washington, D.C., Georgetown maintains a historic charm that blends seamlessly with the neighborhood’s upscale and modern features.
-The district is home to the main campus of Georgetown University, several of D.C.’s favorite shops and cafés, and many politicians and lobbyists who enjoy the scenic location along the Potomac River just a couple miles northwest of the White House.
+Founded more than 50 years before United States capitol Washington, D.C., Georgetown maintains a historic charm that blends seamlessly with the neighborhood’s upscale and modern features.
+The district is home to the main campus of Georgetown University, several of Washington, D.C.’s, favorite shops and cafés, and many politicians and lobbyists who enjoy the scenic location along the Potomac River just a couple of miles northwest of the White House.

 Georgetown’s commercial center lies at the intersection of Wisconsin Avenue and M Street.
 The Potomac River defines the district’s southern border, with Glover Park to the north, Rock Creek to the east, and Georgetown University to the west.